rohit07cf/Reinforcement-Learning/README.md

   <b>* State:</b> A representation of the current situation or configuration of the environment.
   <b>* Action:</b> The set of possible moves or decisions an agent can make in a given state.
   <b>* Reward:</b> A numerical value that the environment provides to the agent as feedback based on the agent's action in a particular state.
   <b>* Policy:</b> The strategy or set of rules that the agent uses to determine its actions in different states.
+The goal in reinforcement learning is often to find an optimal policy that maximizes the cumulative reward over time.
   <b>* Value Function:</b> A function that estimates the expected cumulative reward an agent can obtain from a given state (or state-action pair) under a certain policy.
   <b>* Model:</b> In the context of RL, a model represents the agent's understanding or approximation of the environment, including how it responds to the agent's actions.
   <b>* Markov property: </b> The Markov property states that, in a stochastic process, the future state depends only on the current state and is independent of the past states, making the sequence of events a memoryless process.
 This property is fundamental in Markov Decision Processes (MDPs) for modeling and solving problems in reinforcement learning.